2011 Super Outbreak: Fackler–Stevenson–Bridgeport, Alabama/Haletown, Tennessee

 This EF4 tornado, with winds of up to 180 mph, touched down in the community of Fackler at 5:05 p.m.
 CDT (22:05 UTC) on April 27, initially causing minor damage to mobile homes and downing trees.
 The tornado then moved northeast toward Stevenson, where large trees were downed, several roofs were damaged, a trailer was tipped over, and a shed was partially destroyed.
 It then reached EF3 intensity, and 24 metal high-tension truss towers were twisted and flattened northeast of Stevenson Airport.
-In this area, a mobile home was obliterated and a site-built house was collapsed.
+In this area, a mobile home was obliterated, and a site-built house collapsed.
 Two other homes sustained structural damage, two mobile homes were rolled on their side, and a metal barn was destroyed as well.
 The tornado then continued to the northeast and reached EF4 strength, with the most significant damage being located near the intersection of County Roads 255 and 256.
 Here, a home was reduced to its foundation, a concrete slab at the front of the home was pulled up, and a set of concrete stairs was ripped from the foundation.
 A compact car was thrown about 50 yd as well.

+Low-end EF4 damage to a home near Stevenson.

 Continuing, the tornado reduced two more well-built and well-anchored homes to their block foundations and threw another car approximately 50 yd.
 Several large trees were snapped off just above the ground, a third home was left with no walls standing, and a mobile home was completely demolished and strewn along County Road 256 as well.
 The tornado continued northeastward, destroying a cinder block garage and damaging a mobile home along 6th Street, just southeast of the city of Bridgeport.
 It then crossed the Tennessee River, producing significant tree damage as it passed a couple miles to the northwest of Bryant before moving into Marion County, Tennessee.
 The tornado entered Tennessee along Lakeview Drive near Moore Crossing and Nickajack Dam.
-It crossed Highway 156 near the dam and proceeded to cross Nickajack Lake three times near Interstate 24 at EF2 strength, downing numerous trees before dissipating in a bend of the Tennessee River northeast of Haletown at 5:31 p.m.
+It crossed SR 156 near the dam and proceeded to cross Nickajack Lake three times near I-24 at EF2 strength, downing numerous trees before dissipating in a bend of the Tennessee River northeast of Haletown at 5:31 p.m.
 CDT (22:31 UTC).

 The tornado travelled 30.24 mi through Jackson and Marion Counties and had a peak width of 1320 yd.
 One person was killed by the tornado in Jackson County, a teenager near Bridgeport.